Book I of The Guardians of Gaia Series

-Jake Spinner’s life could not have spiraled any lower.
-A former decorated Army ranger, Jake spends most of his days in a tequila-induced fog.
-Between bouts of binge drinking and episodes of severe PTSD, Spinner works as a fishing guide in a sleepy village in Baja, Mexico.
-When Jake’s partner Gustavo disappears along with his wife and son, Jake suspects that something terrible has befallen the family.
-Spinner sets out to find his friends.
+Former Army Ranger Jake Spinner spends most of his days in a tequila-induced fog.
+Between bouts of binge drinking and episodes of severe PTSD, he works as a fishing guide in a sleepy village in Baja California Sur, Mexico.

-The twenty-eight foot panga cut through the slate-gray water easily.
-The twin Yamaha 150s kept the bow up on plane as the boat and its six occupants sped toward the island.
-In the east, the January sky glowed in hues of red and pink, silhouetting the rugged mountains of the Baja Peninsula.
+The twenty-eight-foot panga cut through the slate-gray water easily.
+The twin Yamaha 75s kept the bow up on plane as the boat and its six occupants sped toward the island.
+In the east, the January sky glowed in hues of rose and tangerine, silhouetting the rugged mountains of the Baja Peninsula.
 Macario Silvano sat near the stern huddled against the cold breeze.
 Even in his slicker, the moist air and constant wind chilled him to the bone.

-Macario was twenty, with a slender build and long black hair tucked under a watch cap.
-He looked across the seat at his father, Gustavo, who sat hunkered down, his sweatshirt hood pulled over a filthy baseball cap.
+Macario was twenty years old with a slender build and long black hair tucked under a watch cap.
+He looked across the seat at his father, Gustavo, who sat hunkered down, his sweatshirt hood pulled over a faded baseball cap.
 His father’s grim face was lined and leathery, the result of a lifetime spent fishing on the ocean.
 His high cheekbones, common to members of their coastal tribe, gave him an almost skeletal appearance in the early morning light.READ MORE

 Macario cast a look at the boatman, who flashed a toothless smile.
 Then he looked toward the source of the exhalations.
 In the early morning light, Macario could see fifteen-foot plumes of atomized water forming clouds against the outline of the dark island.
 He counted four exhalations, three large spouts and a smaller one.
 He felt his gut twist in anticipation.